-Free Fishing Camps
+Free Fishing Camps and Clinics

-The Fishing Skills Program offers free camps with experienced professionals and seasoned volunteers to train students of all ages basic skills, including: tackle, knots, fly-fishing and fly-tying (basic to intermediate), fish handling and cleaning, aquatic outdoor safety, New Mexico fishing rules and regulations, and more.

-To schedule a fishing camp in your community or at your school and learn more about angling opportunities in New Mexico, contact the Sport Fishing Education Coordinator: (505) 222-4727.
+The Fishing Skills Program offers free camps and clinics with experienced professionals and seasoned volunteers to train students of all ages basic skills, including: tackle, knots, fly-fishing and fly-tying (basic to intermediate), fish handling and cleaning, aquatic outdoor safety, New Mexico fishing rules and regulations, and more.
+To schedule a fishing camp or a clinic in your community or at your school and learn more about angling opportunities in New Mexico, contact the Sport Fishing Education Coordinator; (505) 222-4727.